Eyescale/Consensus/Release/Version-1.1/README.txt

 	This release directory holds the latest source code for this version (under development).

-	The /Base/Release/Examples/Yak directory holds the yak.story example which was the prime objective of this release.
 	The ./design sub-directory holds both external and internal specifications, as well as documentation for this release.
+	The ./design/yak.story file is a prototype, in B% pseudo-code, of the first targeted implementation - the fully functional, final implementation of which can be found under the Release/Examples/1_Schematize directory of this site.
-	The ./design/schema-fork-on-completion .jpg and .txt files describe the entity behavior & relationship model (EBRM) underlying that example.
+	The ./design/schema-fork-on-completion .jpg and .txt files describe the entity behavior & relationship model (EBRM) underlying that design.

 	More contents will be provided as work progresses.
 Watch out for updates below in order to track the release status.